-SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-3 he Registrant /X/ Party other than the Registrant / / Check the appropriate box: / / /x/ / / Confi Ru Defin Defin Solic minary Proxy Statement dential, for Use of the Commission Only (as permitted by le 14a-6(e)(2)) itive Proxy Statement ditive Additional Materials witing Material Pursuant to Section 240.14a-11(c) or Section 10.14a-12 inTEST Corporation (Name of Registrant as Specified in Its Charter) (Na Person(s) Filing Proxy Statement, if other than the Registrant) Payme nt of Filing Fee (Check the appropriate box): e required computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1. Title of each class of securities to which transaction applies: 2.
-Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4.
-Proposed maximum aggregate value of transaction: 5.
-Total fee paid: / / Check Rule paid paid previously with preliminary materials. box if any part of the fee is offset as provided by Exchange Act 0-11(a)(2) and identify the filing for which the offsetting fee was previously.
-Identify the previous filing by registration statementer, or the Form or Schedule and the date of its filing.
-1. Amount Previously Paid: 2.
-Form, Schedule of Registration Statement No.: 3.
-Filing Party: 4.
-Date Filed:
+SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 gistrant [\underline{X}] ${V}$ other than the Registrant [$\underline{}$] Check t he appr opriate box: [] Preli minary Proxy Statement [] Conf fidential for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] Defi nitive Proxy Statement [] Defi nitive Additional Materials [] Solid citing Material Pursuant to ss.240.14a-11(c) or ss.240.14a-12 inTEST Corporation (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) aymen t of Fili ing Fee (Check the appropriate box): [X] No f ee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: [] Fee paid previously with preliminary materials. [] for v ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-inTEST CORPORATION

-2 Pin Oak Lane

-Cherry Hill, New Jersey 08003
+inTEST CORPORATION 7 Esterbrook Lane Cherry Hill, New Jersey 08003